1. How many dogs and/or cats am I allowed to have. When are licenses due and what is the cost?

 3. Is there a recycling facility in Bentley?

-- Recycling bins are located behind the Arena/Curling Rink
+- Recycling bins are located at the Transfer Site

 4. What are the fees for the Municipal Campground and can sites be reserved?